menchelab/BioProfilingNotebooks/README.md

 * Copy the transfer list and morphological measurement files in the `data` folder.
 * (Optional) Mount or copy the raw images in a folder if you want to use the visual diagnostics features.
 * (Optional) If you want to run the minimal example in the *FigS2_LUAD*, you will need additional external data.
 The instructions are provided in the notebook itself.
+* (Optional) If you only want to reproduce parts of the analysis, you can copy the intermediate files [from Figshare](https://doi.org/10.6084/m9.figshare.14784678.v1) into the `data` folder.

 ## Running the code using Docker